eimhin/chordshift/README.md

 ### Pitch

-Global pitch transforms — combined additively with per-step values.
+Global pitch transforms — these add to any per-step values.

 | Parameter     | Range                         | Default | Description                                |
 | ------------- | ----------------------------- | ------- | ------------------------------------------ |